jarqprog/ArtGallery/README.md

 Spring Data / MVC / Security project.
 Java 9 with embedded Tomcat7

-Postman would be handy for POST, PUT and DELETE requests.

 To run application (using Maven) type in the command line: 'mvn clean install tomcat7:run -Dspring.profiles.active=dev' Application will start with 'dev' Profile.